 Earlier this month we sponsored Oktane19, Okta’s annual user conference.
 If you’ve never attended, it’s one of the more compelling conferences because they put on an excellent show.
 They have celebrated speakers, a well-organized exhibit hall, product training sessions and high end entertainment.
-We were happy to be there to showcase our security analytics integration with Okta.
+We were happy to be there to showcase our security analytics Okta integration.

 Risk Based Authentication

-Our integration with Okta facilitates risk based authentication.
+Our Okta integration facilitates risk based authentication.
 This was a big theme at Oktane19, and something Gurucul has been offering for years.
 We calculate a real-time risk score based on user outlier behavior percentage, resident user risk and reputation, and data or transaction risk classification.
-We pass this score to Okta, which can then be used to make real-time authentication and access decisions, while simplifying the user experience and enhancing security.
+We pass this score to Okta via our Okta integration, which can then be used to make real-time authentication and access decisions, while simplifying the user experience and enhancing security.

 For example, if a user with a low-risk reputation initiates an application session from a usual location with a known device, the run-time risk score would be low risk.
 As a trusted user, access would be granted without requiring a password.
 If the same user then begins accessing unusual information or conducting anomalous transactions (i.e., foreign funds transfer to several accounts not seen before), these are abnormal behaviors for the user.
 The real-time risk score would increase, potentially to high risk, which would require multi-factor authentication or the account might be suspended.
 If the user is medium risk, the application could actively limit available functionality and data.